mkurz/deadbolt-2-guide/manuscript/06-deadbolt-java-controllers.md

 - A subject is not present, and invert is false
 - There is also a fallback assumption that invert is false if `ConfigKeys.PATTERN_INVERT` is not in the context; Deadbolt guarantees this will not happen, but it doesn't hurt to make sure

+So, in cases where we have a subject we just test like usual; the negation of the result, if required by `invert`, will be handled by Deadbolt.
+In cases where there is no subject, we return the value of `invert` itself - if it's false, no negation will be internally applied, and if it's true it will be negated to false and access denied.
+Thus, the test for `perm.getValue().contains("zombie")` is separated from the requirement to have a subject.

     @Override
     public F.Promise<Boolean> checkPermission(final String permissionValue,
                                               final DeadboltHandler deadboltHandler,